Prince, Britt vs Wisconsin

 Personal

 The daughter of Mark and Ann Prince, Britt was born in Fremont, Neb.
 She has an older brother, Mack.
-A business administration major, Britt earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2024-25.
-She was also a member of the Tom Osborne Citizenship Team.
+A business administration major, Britt was a CSC Academic All-District selection and earned Academic All-Big Ten honors in 2026.
+She is a three-time Nebraska Scholar-Athlete Honor Roll choice.
+She was also a member of the 2025 Tom Osborne Citizenship Team.

 She chose Nebraska over Louisville, Iowa, Oregon, Michigan, Indiana, Kansas, Oklahoma, Marquette, Illinois, North Carolina, Florida, Creighton and UCLA.